buf curl overview

 By default, buf curl

-will print the response message(s) to stdout in JSON format.
+prints the response messages to stdout in JSON format.

-If an RPC error occurs, the error information is printed to stderr, also in JSON format, and the exit code will be the gRPC error code shifted three bits to the left.
+If an RPC error occurs, the error information is printed to stderr, also in JSON format, and the exit code is the gRPC error code shifted three bits to the left.

-A non-zero exit code that is less than eight indicates incorrect usage or other unexpected error.
+A non-zero exit code that's less than eight indicates incorrect usage or other unexpected error.

 You can enable verbose output via the -v